kubermatic/docs/content/kubermatic/main/tutorials-howtos/KKP-autoscaler/_index.en.md

 * Some pods failed to run in the cluster due to insufficient resources.
 * There are nodes in the cluster that have been underutilised for an extended period (10 minutes by default) and can place their Pods on other existing nodes.

-## Installing Kubernetes Auto-scaler on KKP Cluster
+## Installing Kubernetes Autoscaler on User Cluster

-You can install Kubernetes autoscaler on a running KKP Cluster using the KKP addon mechanism, which is already built into the KKP Cluster dashboard.
+You can install Kubernetes autoscaler on a running User Cluster using the KKP addon mechanism, which is already built into the KKP Cluster dashboard.

 **Step 1**